researchsoft/website/content/blog/2023-09-15/index.md

 The declaration was initiated in November 2022 by the [Research Software Alliance](https://www.researchsoft.org/) and [Netherlands eScience Center](https://www.esciencecenter.nl/) who organised the [International Funders Workshop: The Future of Research Software](https://adore.software/2023/03/international-funders-workshop-the-future-of-research-software/) which focused on creating the first draft of the declaration.
 Since the workshop, the research software community around the world, including members of the combined [Research Data Alliance and Research Software Funders Forum](https://adore.software/2023/03/rda-resa-funders-forum-gothenburg-sweden/) provided input towards this release of the declaration.

-"Quote from the writing team"
+“We are excited to release Version 1.0 of the ADORE.software declaration!
+We hope that support for this set of principles and recommendations extends beyond a signature and is the first of many steps towards implementing these best practices to set a national and global precedent to raise recognition.”

-"We are excited to release Version 1.0 of the ADORE.software declaration," name, role, on behalf of the [writing team](https://adore.software/about/governance/).
-"We hope that support for this set of principles and recommendations extends beyond a signature and is the first of many steps towards implementing these best practices to set a national and global precedent to raise recognition.
+-  Neil Chue Hong, Director, Software Sustainability Institute, UK,  on behalf of the [writing team]

-The declaration is complemented by the ADORE.software Toolkit.
+The declaration is complemented by the [ADORE.software Toolkit](https://adore.mezzomedia.nl/toolkit/).
 This toolkit aims to support implementation of the declaration by providing examples of funder programs, policies, and resources for each of the declaration's recommendations in the four areas of research software practice, research software ecosystem, research software personnel, and research software ethics.
 The Toolkit is a living resource – it will be updated regularly to incorporate new information.

 This version of the declaration is released in advance of the [International Research Software Funders Workshop](https://adore.software/international-research-software-funders-workshop/) taking place in September 18-20, 2023, in Montréal, Canada, and online.
 The theme is "Investing in People: Anticipating the Future of Research Software" which aims to set the future agenda for government, philanthropic, and industry funders to support sustainable research software and communities.
 With the release of Version 1.0, we open up the possibility for stakeholders to formally show their support by [signing the declaration, or issuing a statement of support](https://adore.mezzomedia.nl/get-involved/).